DynamoDB Streams - The Ultimate Guide (w/ Examples)

 Moreover, when creating a stream you have few options on what data should be pushed to the stream.
 Options include:

 OLD_IMAGE- Stream records will contain an item before it was modified

 NEW_IMAGE- Stream records will contain an item after it was modified

 NEW_AND_OLD_IMAGES- Stream records will contain both pre and post-change snapshots

 DynamoDB Lambda Trigger

-DynamoDB Streams works particularly well with AWS Lambda.
+DynamoDB Streams works particularly well with AWS Lambda due to its event-driven nature.
 They scale to the amount of data pushed through the stream and streams are only invoked if there's data that needs to be processed.

 In Serverless Framework, to subscribe your Lambda function to a DynamoDB stream, you might use following syntax:

 Sample event that will be delivered to your Lambda function: